the tower tarot yes or nothe tower tarot advicethe tower tarot careersudden changecollapse

 The Tower Structure: False Foundation Revealed

 The tower at the card's center represents any structure built on false premises—belief systems, relationships, careers, identities, institutions.
 The tower appears solid from a distance, suggesting stability and permanence, yet the cracks tell another story.
-This teaches that collapse often begins long before it becomes visible—by the time fractures appear, structural failure has already occurred.
+This teaches that collapse often begins long before it becomes visible—by the time fractures appear, structural failure has already occurred internally.

 What appears stable may already be broken from within.